West Boylston Middle/High School: Super Bowl Championship wins

+In December 2022, the West Boylston Lions captured their third state championship, and first since 2012, with a 29-6 win over the St. Bernard's Bernardians at Gillette Stadium to win the Division 7 Superbowl.

+The West Boylston football team captured the 2023 Division 8 state title with a 41-7 win over Carver at Gillette Stadium.

+In December 2024, West Boylston captured their third straight state title, defeating Randolph 22-16 in the Division 8 championship.

 Baseball State Championship appearance

 The West Boylston High School baseball team reached the State Championship game in 2009.
 The team entered the game as the Central Mass Division 3 Champion with a record of 24-0.
 The team would go on to lose the championship game 10-5 in extra innings to Abington High School.